MHrynt/your-first-hugo/content/about/index.md

 ---
-title: About our sample Hugo site
+title: Home
 weight: 1
 ---

+# About our sample Hugo site
 This site has been created as part of a docs-as-code training.
 Using Hugo, an open-source static site generator, this training highlights how Technical Writers can collaborate seamlessly to build, manage, and publish documentation in a code-driven environment.

 ### Purpose of This Site: